yazinsai/n8n_on_dokku/README.md

 ### 3. Configure Persistent Storage

-To persist uploaded data between restarts, create a folder on the host machine and mount it to the app container:
+To persist data between restarts (like community nodes, logs, etc...), create a folder on the host machine and mount it to the app container:

 ```bash
 dokku storage:ensure-directory n8n --chown false